 (12:8) You know in your heart David must have wondered what blessings and gifts "such and such things" God was going to give him that he would now never receive.
 David went on to be a great king, (Refer.
 Ex.
 23:20-33 esp.31-32) he almost conquered the promised land, he wrote the Book of Psalms; Psalm 51 was about this event; you know he always had those memories.

 Have you considered that those memories helped him be a better servant for God?
-Are you understanding how sin can leave “a mark of Cain” on your own forehead that only you can see?
+Are you understanding how sin can leave (Gen. 4:15) “a mark of Cain” on your own forehead that only you can see?
 Have you ever felt ashamed and had to live with the memory of your forgiven sins?
 Did your temptation and evil make a better Christian of you?
+It did me!

 (Matt.
 6:13 once more) "And lead us not into temptation, but deliver us from evil:" The second source of temptation (test of faith) and evil: #2) THE DEVIL: (1Cor.
-10:13) There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but with the temptation also make a way to escape, that ye may be able to bear it.”
-(1Pet.
-1:7) “That the trial of your faith----“ (Job 1;1 thru 4:7) The story of Job and his trial of faith is also very well known.
+10:13) There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but with the temptation also make a way to escape, that ye may be able to bear it.” (read this:--> 1Pet.
+1:7) “That the trial (testing) of your faith, being much more precious than of gold that perisheth----" SO: (Job 1;1 thru 4:7) The story of Job and his trial of faith is also very well known.

 Think about this: (1:1-5) Job was very rich, socially well-known and obviously politically powerful (“greatest of all the men of the east”).
 (1:8) Job was honest, did no evil and feared God.
 BUT: Job appears to have grown complacent in that there was no thanksgiving to God for Job’s wealth, station in life, God’s protection (hedged about) and wonderful family.
-It appears Job’s prayers were narrowed down to focus on his family.
+It appears Job’s prayers were narrowed down to focus on his children and their relationship with God.

-Job’s world had crashed around him, his children were dead and as his cold, grey darlings were pulled from the wreckage, their broken bodies prepared and put gently into the ground Job must have been tempted to question God.
-What would you have felt and done?
+Job’s world had crashed around him, his children were dead and as his cold, grey darlings were pulled from the wreckage, their broken bodies prepared and put gently into their graves Job must have been tempted to question God.
+What would you have felt, thought and done?
+Please click on the commentary The Holy Spirit & You, scroll the menu to the two-article series I Have Experienced Christian Physical Death and read them.
+It is a true story of God's great and all encompassing love, kindness and mercy.

 (1:20-22) Job was engulfed in a savage, unrelenting grief but he still worshipped God, understood God was in control and did not blame God.
 (1:12) Do you think Job recognized the fact God still had him hedged about with divine protection?
-All these must have and appears are not Biblical and are only conjecture.
-Job's SORROW must have been beyond imagining!
+Job's SORROW and AGONY must have been beyond imagining!

 SO: Was Job tempted to commit suicide?
-(2:5) Job's life was hedged in but do you think Job felt hedged in with God’s protection now with his flesh rotting from his bones?
+(V.5) Job's life was hedged (fenced in to protect) in but do you think Job felt hedged in with God’s protection now after Satan "smote (smite, strike) Job with sore (bad, giving pain, misery) boils (inflammation, to burn) from the sole (bottom, like the palm is to the hand) of his foot unto his crown (top of the head) that went to the bone where his flesh was thin?
 The Bible doesn’t say.

 (4:1-8) Oh happy day!
 Oh happy day!
 Here comes Job's religious friends (4:7) to tell Job the whole episode is retribution for Job’s sins.
 "Well, well, looks like he really brought it down on himself this time boys!"
 They sound a lot like today's Christians don't they?
 (Job 12:1-3) Job must have been tempted to slap his friend's jaws off for the way they talked to him.
 The Bible does not say if Job was tempted in any way but, good grief, look at what the man suffered.